Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Overview of our analysis

 Nevertheless, we of course build up our discussion heavily on the arguments in \cite{Tos, GTZ1, GTZ2, TZ} and make various estimates uniform with respect to $s$ one by one.
 Before going to the details, here we explain some necessary modifications we made by showing examples.

 Firstly, we use two kinds of (families of) reference metrics: one is Ricci-flat K\"ahler metric and the other is constructed in \S\ref{Grauert.singular.metric}, in order to get various uniform estimates while allowing \textit{degeneration to ADE singular K3 surfaces}.
-The main point of this new reference metric construction is to get uniform bound of \textit{holomorphic bisectional curvatures} in Claim \ref{bisec.bded}.
-Indeed, lack of such uniform upper bound of bisectional curvatures of Ricci-flat K\"ahler metrics (while degenerating to ADE singularities cf.\ \cite{BKN, And,Kro89a, Kob90} etc.) would prevent us from directly applying the standard $C^{2}$-estimate method with the Chern-Lu inequality as in \cite{Yau}.
+The main point of this new reference metric construction is to get a uniform bound of \textit{holomorphic bisectional curvatures} in Claim \ref{bisec.bded}.
+Indeed, lack of such uniform upper bound of bisectional curvatures of Ricci-flat K\"ahler metrics (while degenerating to ADE singularities cf.\ \cite{BKN, And,Kro89a, Kob90} etc.) would prevent us from directly applying the standard $C^{2}$-estimate method with the Chern-Lu inequality in order to follow arguments in \cite{Tos}.

 Secondly, possibly due to lack of the best language of talking about a family of metrized complex analytic spaces over whole $K\Omega$, various other estimates in \cite{Tos} become nontrivial when $s$ varies (e.g., in \S\ref{H.upper}, the Kronheimer family of ALE metrics are used \cite{Kro89a, Kro89b} to get a continuous control around degeneration to ADE singularities).